 The Hammer Road Rally begins and ends at Shaver Lake.
 It features some of the most incredible roads and scenery you can find on two wheels, and takes place near the end of California's road cycling season before winter grips our highest elevations.
 The fall colors are incredible this time of year, and crisp air at elevation fills your lungs.

 This is a timed, competitive event with prizes awarded to competitors in various age and gender categories.
-However, only the "Hard" and "Hammer" routes are timed.
+However, only the "Hammer" route is timed.

 Hammer and Hard -- Both routes start together at 9:00 am.

 Easyish -- 10:00 am.